Virtual Summer Residency at Oxy Arts.

 This summer, with a grant from the Mellon Foundation and in editorial partnership with Philadelphia-based Monument Lab’s Bulletin, Oxy Arts is launching Encoding Futures: Speculative Monuments for L.A., a remote summer residency program.
-Over a 3-month period, artists Nancy Baker-Cahill, Audrey Chan, Joel Garcia with Meztli Projects, Patrick Martinez and Kandis Williams will research and consider the future of monuments.
+Over a 3-month period, artists Nancy Baker-Cahill, Audrey Chan, Joel Garcia with Meztli Projects and Patrick Martinez will research and consider the future of monuments.
 Each artist will conceive an original virtual monument to be geo-located at a site in the city of Los Angeles.
 The monuments will be accessible for the public to view through the 4th Wall app.

-The prompt for the monument commissions is to conceive a blueprint for a site-specific imagined future.
-Artists are invited to choose a site in Los Angeles that they may have a connection to and/or feel is appropriate for this initiative, and consider technologically enabled transformations that might shape the future of that site.
-The residency commission asks the artists to consider past and present social, economic, and cultural inequities, power imbalances, and other forms of subjection, with the hope of foregrounding a radically equitable future sited in an emergent present; and in the process to contemplate if and how new forms can reckon with the way monuments have historically functioned as agents of oppression.
+The prompt for the residency is to conceive a blueprint for a site-specific imagined future, and consider technologically enabled transformations that might shape the future of the site.
+The artists will consider past and present social, economic, and cultural inequities, power imbalances, and other forms of subjection, with the hope of foregrounding a radically equitable future sited in an emergent present; and in the process contemplate if and how new forms of monuments can reckon with the way monuments have functioned as agents of oppression.

 The residency will commence with a research period, where artists will have the opportunity to work with engineers, computer scientists and the 4th Wall app team.
 This period will culminate with a public presentation of the artists’ work in September 2021, concurrent with the opening of Oxy Arts’ fall exhibition, Encoding Futures: The Speculative World-Making of Algorithmic Aesthetics—a group show, co-organized with Berggruen Institute Associate Director of Research Mashinka Firunts Hakopian, spotlighting cultural producers whose work engages emerging technologies as tools for expanding political imaginaries and blueprinting radically just, equitable futures.